Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Experiments

+2. \textit{Final Displacement Error (FDE)}: $\ell_2$ distance between the predicted final position and the ground truth final position at the prediction horizon $T$.

+3. \textit{Kernel Density Estimate-based Negative Log Likelihood (KDE NLL)}: Mean NLL of the ground truth trajectory under a distribution created by fitting a kernel density estimate on trajectory samples~\cite{IvanovicPavone2019,ThiedeBrahma2019}.

+4. \textit{Best-of-N (BoN)}: The minimum ADE and FDE from $N$ randomly-sampled trajectories.
+We compare our method to an exhaustive set of state-of-the art deterministic and generative approaches.

-{\bf Deterministic Baselines.} We compare our method against the following deterministic baselines: (1) \textit{Linear}: A linear regressor with parameters estimated by minimizing least square error.
+{\bf Deterministic Baselines.} Our method is compared against the following deterministic baselines: (1) \textit{Linear}: A linear regressor with parameters estimated by minimizing least square error.
 (2) \textit{LSTM}: An LSTM network with only agent history information.
-(3) \textit{Social LSTM} \cite{AlahiGoelEtAl2016}: Each agent is modeled with an LSTM and nearby agent hidden states are pooled at each timestep using a proposed social pooling operation.
-(4) \textit{Social Attention} \cite{VemulaMuellingEtAl2018}: Same as \cite{AlahiGoelEtAl2016}, but all other agent hidden states are incorporated via a proposed social attention operation.
+(3) \textit{Social LSTM} \cite{AlahiGoelEtAl2016}: Each agent is modeled with an LSTM and nearby agents' hidden states are pooled at each timestep using a proposed social pooling operation.
+(4) \textit{Social Attention} \cite{VemulaMuellingEtAl2018}: Same as \cite{AlahiGoelEtAl2016}, but all other agents' hidden states are incorporated via a proposed social attention operation.

-{\bf Generative Baselines.} On the ETH and UCY datasets, we compare our method against the following generative baselines: (1) \textit{S-GAN} \cite{GuptaJohnsonEtAl2018}: Each agent is modeled with an LSTM-GAN, which is an LSTM encoder-decoder whose outputs are the generator of a GAN.
+{\bf Generative Baselines.} On the ETH and UCY datasets, our method is compared against the following generative baselines: (1) \textit{S-GAN} \cite{GuptaJohnsonEtAl2018}: Each agent is modeled with an LSTM-GAN, which is an LSTM encoder-decoder whose outputs are the generator of a GAN.
 The generated trajectories are then evaluated against the ground truth trajectories with a discriminator.
-(2) \textit{S-GAN-P} \cite{GuptaJohnsonEtAl2018}: Same as the above, but also with their proposed global pooling scheme.
-(3) \textit{SoPhie} \cite{SadeghianKosarajuEtAl2019}: An LSTM-GAN with the addition of a proposed physical and social attention module.
-(4) \textit{Social-BiGAT} \cite{KosarajuSadeghianEtAl2019}: An LSTM-GAN with the addition of a Graph Attention Network (GAT) to encode agent relationships.
-(5) \textit{Trajectron} \cite{IvanovicPavone2019}: An LSTM-CVAE encoder-decoder which is explicitly constructed to match the spatiotemporal structure of the scene.
+(2) \textit{SoPhie} \cite{SadeghianKosarajuEtAl2019}: An LSTM-GAN with the addition of a proposed physical and social attention module.
+(3) \textit{MATF} \cite{ZhaoXuEtAl2019}: An LSTM-GAN model that leverages CNNs to fuse agent relationships and encode environmental information.
+(4) \textit{Trajectron}~\cite{IvanovicPavone2019}: An LSTM-CVAE encoder-decoder which is explicitly constructed to match the spatiotemporal structure of the scene.
 Its scene abstraction is similar to ours, but uses undirected edges.